-Permanent and seasonally operated PIT tag arrays were operated near the mouth of all tributaries to the Okanogan River known to contain steelhead spawning, throughout the spring of 2016.
+Permanent and seasonally operated instream PIT tag arrays were operated near the mouth of all tributaries to the Okanogan River known to contain steelhead spawning, throughout the spring of 2017.
 The WDFW operates as the lead investigator on project number 2010-034-00 and the study is conducted in conjunction with the CCT.
 The CCT operates and maintains detection sites in the Okanogan subbasin, along with data collection and management of those datasets.
 Any expanded PIT tag estimates presented in this document should be considered preliminary estimates as data analyses are currently in progress for the entire Upper Columbia for multiple years of the project.
 Final analyses of these data will be reported under project number 2010-034-00.

 Population estimates derived from PIT tag detections were calculated following Murdoch et al. 2011.
-In the 2015 up-river migration year, a random representative sample of steelhead were captured at Priest Rapids Dam, two to three days per week over the course of the run, from July through November.
-A proportion of fish, approximately 19.4%, were tagged and released above Priest Rapids Dam (Ben Truscott, WDFW, pers. comm.).
+In the 2016 up-river migration year, a representative sample of steelhead were captured at Priest Rapids Dam (PRD) from July through November, 2016.
+All fish were scanned for hatchery marks and sex.
+A portion, approximately 21.3% of hatchery and 22.1% of natural origin steelhead, were randomly selected to receive PIT tags (Ben Truscott, WDFW, pers. comm.).
 The mark-rate was used to expand the number of detections into escapement estimates for tributaries with PIT tag arrays.
-For example, if five hatchery and two natural origin steelhead were detected at a given creek in the Okanogan subbasin, the escapement estimate would be 26 hatchery steelhead (26=5/0.194) and 10 natural origin steelhead (10=2/0.194), calculated from the mark-rate at Priest Rapids Dam.
+For example, if five hatchery and two natural origin steelhead were detected at an instream PIT array in Omak Creek, the escapement estimate would be 24 hatchery steelhead (24=5/0.213) and 9 natural origin steelhead (9=2/0.221), calculated from the mark-rate at Priest Rapids Dam.
 This method assumes that marked fish are representative of unmarked fish.
-Given relatively few detections at many locations (particularly at smaller tributaries) escapement estimate confidence bounds derived from PIT tag detections may be quite wide and the estimate should be considered general.
+Given relatively few detections at many locations (particularly at smaller tributaries) escapement estimate confidence bounds derived from PIT tag detections may be quite wide.
 In addition to fish tagged at Priest Rapids, steelhead may have also received PIT tags at other locations (such as out-migrating juveniles, adults returning to Bonneville Dam, Wells Dam, among others); however, it is unknown how representative of the run those fish were.
-Therefore, any extrapolations from PIT tag detections to an escapement estimate were derived only from the Priest Rapids release group.
+Therefore, only PIT tags from the PRD release group, project 2010-034-00, were used to estimate steelhead escapement.